CATISNOTSODIUM/pptx-probe/README.md

 ### Checklist

-- [ ] Add `watch` command to automatically update the code when saving the powerpoint file.
+- [x] Add `watch` command to automatically update the code when saving the powerpoint file.
+- [ ] Perform syntax hightlighting when saved.

 ### Quick start